Aman2221/aman2221/README.md

 ## I'm a Web Developer, and Student !

 - 🔭 I’m currently working on a Web Application
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning MERN
 - 👯 I’m looking for internships
-- 🥅 2020 Goals: Contribute to Open Source projects
+- 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to read books on Cosmology

 ### Connect with me: